ansible/ansible/docs/docsite/rst/windows_setup.rst

 * Verify that the credentials are correct and set properly with ``ansible_user`` and ``ansible_password``

-* The user is a member of the local Administrators group or has been explicitly been granted access.
-The connection test with the ``winrs`` command should rule this out
+* Enusre that the user is a member of the local Administrators group or has been explicitly been granted access (a connection test with the ``winrs`` command can be used to rule this out).

-* The authentication option set by ``ansible_winrm_transport`` is enabled under ``Service\Auth\*``
+* Make sure that the authentication option set by ``ansible_winrm_transport`` is enabled under ``Service\Auth\*``

 * If running over HTTP and not HTTPS, use ``ntlm``, ``kerberos`` or ``credssp`` with ``ansible_winrm_message_encryption: auto`` to enable message encryption.
-  If using another auth option or the installed pywinrm version cannot be upgraded the ``Service\AllowUnencrypted`` can be set to ``true`` but this is not recommended
+  If using another authentication option or if the installed pywinrm version cannot be upgraded, the ``Service\AllowUnencrypted`` can be set to ``true`` but this is not recommended

-* Ensure the downstream packages ``pywinrm``, ``requests-ntlm``, ``requests-kerberos``, and/or ``requests-credssp`` are up to date with pip
+* Ensure the downstream packages ``pywinrm``, ``requests-ntlm``, ``requests-kerberos``, and/or ``requests-credssp`` are up to date using ``pip``.

-* If using Kerberos authentication, check ``Service\Auth\CbtHardeningLevel`` is not set to ``Strict``
+* If using Kerberos authentication, ensure that ``Service\Auth\CbtHardeningLevel`` is not set to ``Strict``.

-* When using Basic or Certificate auth, check the user is a local account and not a domain account.
-Domain accounts do not work over Basic and Certificate auth.
+* When using Basic or Certificate authentication, make sure that the user is a local account and not a domain account.
+Domain accounts do not work with Basic and Certificate authentication.

 HTTP 500 Error
 ++++++++++++++
-These errors indicate an error has occured with the WinRM service.
-Some things to check for this are:
+These indicate an error has occured with the WinRM service.
+Some things to check for include:

 * Verify that the number of current open shells has not exceeded either ``WinRsMaxShellsPerUser`` or any of the other Winrs settings haven't been